 Lesser versions of the legend have only some of the players reuniting with their former head coach, the Don Shula, later in the day to engage in a celebratory toast to the continuation of their record:

 By now you know the petty little tradition.
 On the day the NFL’s last remaining unbeaten goes down to defeat, a handful of ’72 Dolphins, led by their head coach Don Shula, get together to toast their 17-0 perfect season and thank the football gods that their unique claim to fame has lasted yet another year.

-But, according to Don Shula himself, no such organized celebration takes place:
+But, according to the late Don Shula himself, no such organized celebrations ever took place:

 That’s probably the most-talked-about thing that just doesn’t happen.
 We’ve got players scattered all across the country.
 Nick Buoniconti, Bob Griese and Dick Anderson all live in Coral Gables, and they’ll go to a parking lot and open a bottle of champagne, but those three are too cheap to invite the rest of us down there.

 Jim Riley, a defensive end on the undefeated 1972 Miami Dolphins, also noted that the champagne toast rumor merely referenced a one-time gathering of three of his former teammates:

 Riley, a member of that unbeaten Miami team, said the toast to perfection never occurs.

 “That all got started by three guys, Garo Yepremian, Nick Buonticonti and Dick Anderson,” said Riley.
 “And they only did it one time.”